cbg-ethz/QuasiRecomb/README.md

 ### Disable recombination process
  `-noRecomb`

+### Filter reads with too large consecutive deletions
+ `-maxDel INT`

+### Filter reads with too many deletions
+ `-maxPercDel DOUBLE`

+### Do not merge and pair reads
+ `-unpaired`
+  If read names are not unique and reads are single-end, prevent pairing and merging.
+Should be used with 454/Roche sequencing data, because read names are often not unique.

 ### Output
  The reconstructed DNA haplotype distribution quasispecies.fasta will be saved in the working directory.